cm-jones/thales/README.md

 ## License

 This project is licensed under the MIT License.
-See
+See [LICENSE](LICENSE) for details.